• Home

 Luscious, fluffy, creamy and custard like, the texture of this strata almost resembles a soufflé.

-Loaded with tender-crispy baby broccoli, decadent goat cheese, pungent red onion, carb-tastic sourdough bread, fluffy eggs, and a few handfuls of parmesan; then topped with crispy, salty prosciutto, this strata is seriously too legit to quit.
+Loaded with tender-crisp broccoli florets, decadent goat cheese, pungent red onion, carb-tastic sourdough bread, fluffy eggs, and a few handfuls of parmesan; then topped with crispy, salty prosciutto, this strata is seriously too legit to quit.

 Aaaaand because brunch shouldn’t be stressful, this flavor packed pup can be made in advance.
 Because who says you can’t win at holidays?